 Hello fall and the pumpkin season that goes with it!

-I hope to get your season started with this super easy, warm and cozy, vegan pumpkin pancakes recipe.
-Made with pumpkin puree and spiced with fall flavors, they are healthy and cook up insanely fluffy, moist and delicious!
+I hope to get your season started with this super easy, warm, and cozy vegan pumpkin pancakes recipe made with pumpkin puree and spiced with fall flavors.

+- Quick, easy and ready in 15 minutes.
 Start your mornings off right with a batch of freshly cooked vegan pancakes served right off the griddle with a drizzle of pure maple syrup and chopped nuts.
-You may even crave these pumpkin pie pancakes for lunch or dinner!

 - For the flour, I used light spelt flour but you can substitute using all-purpose, whole wheat, buckwheat, or oat flour with good results.
 If using whole wheat or oat flour, you may just need to add a tad more milk.